dgleba/address141/Readme.md

 ---

-1. Copy the app to your apache document root
+1. Copy addres141 to your apache document root

 2. Create the config.dbc file per the example supplied and place your database credentials in that file.